 First, check your car’s owner’s manual, if you have one.

-If you don’t have an owner’s manual, you’ll need to fire up Google or your search engine of choice to find out what transmission options your vehicle was sold with.
+If you don’t have an owner’s manual, you’ll need to fire up Google or your search engine of choice to find out what transmission systems (there may be multiple options) your vehicle was sold with.

 No matter what transmission your car has, it’s important to know that it’s a critical part of making your car move.
 Without a transmission, your engine would just spin uselessly.

-If you’ve only driven automatics or CVTs, we really encourage you to seek out a friend who drives a stick shift car and ask for a tour of what that third pedal is all about.
+If you’ve only driven automatics or CVTs, we encourage you to seek out a friend who drives a manual car and ask for a tour of what that third pedal is all about.

 There’s a lot of fun to be had when you’re the decision maker between the engine and the wheels – but in all cases, enjoy your car every day and always drive safely!